U.S. black lung fund will need taxpayer bailout if coal tax falls: GAO

 A bipartisan effort by lawmakers to extend the current coal tax failed earlier this year after the coal industry lobbied Republican House leadership not to take it up.

-Democratic Congressmen Bobby Scott of Virginia and Sander Levin of Michigan requested the GAO study in 2016 to clarify the fund’s financial condition.
+Democratic Representatives Bobby Scott of Virginia and Sander Levin of Michigan requested the GAO study in 2016 to clarify the fund’s financial condition.

 Scott told Reuters the report should compel Congress to take action to extend or increase the coal excise tax.